Skip to main content

 Individuals with disabilities who use portable oxygen devices are allowed to travel with respirators and properly secured portable oxygen supplies.
 Oxygen supplies must not obstruct the aisle (49 CFR 37.167(h)).

-Operators will use front and rear tie-downs to secure mobility devices.
-Operators will secure mobility devices at the strongest parts of the device; however, thepassenger can indicate the most optimal tie-down spot.
-The mobility device will be secured front-facing unless otherwise requested by the passenger.
+Drivers will use front and rear tie-downs to secure mobility devices.
+Drivers will secure mobility devices at the strongest parts of the device; however, the passenger can indicate the most optimal tie-down spot.
+The mobility device will be secured front facing unless otherwise requested by the passenger.
 Drivers will assist passengers with securement systems, ramps, and seatbelts; however, drivers cannot assist riders using power chairs or scooters with the operation of their equipment.
-Cowlitz Tribe Transit Service cannot refuse a transport whose mobility device cannot be satisfactorily restrained unless the mobility device fits within the definition described in Section 3 (49 CFR 37.165).
+Cowlitz Tribe Transit Service cannot refuse a transport whose mobility device cannot be satisfactorily restrained, unless the mobility device fits within the definition described in Section 3.
+(49 CFR 37.165).

 A PCA is someone who travels with and helps a rider who is not able to travel alone.
 You must provide your own PCA if you need one.
 Please let dispatch know or when you fill out the rider registration form whether or not you will be using a PCA.
 This information will guarantee a place for him or her to ride with you.
 (49 CFR 37 d)